 Resources for Teaching (and Getting Ready to Teach)

 Class syllabus: Per the VCU Faculty Handbook (section 2.9.2.
 Course Syllabus) every course should have a course syllabus.
-The VCU Office of the Provost provides these statements for syllabi and Blackboard pages.
-These are typically updated each semester.
-In addition (with some replication from the Provost statements), the Robertson School requires faculty members to include the following items in their syllabi:
+The Robertson School requires faculty members to include the following items in their syllabi:

-- A statement about technical standards to be met by students as prospective communications professionals
+- A statement about the School's technical standards to be met by students as prospective communications professionals;

 - A course schedule that includes important dates for each semester.

 Here is a sample syllabus (as a PDF version and a Word document) distributed at an orientation for the School's adjunct faculty.
-All faculty, both full-time and adjunct, must provide an electronic copy of their course syllabi and course schedule within two weeks of the start of classes each semester to a Administrative Specialist Frances Lynch, firstname.lastname@example.org.
+All faculty, both full-time and adjunct, must provide an electronic copy of their course syllabi and course schedule within two weeks of the start of classes each semester; faculty will be emailed details.

 Blackboard: VCU uses the Blackboard course management system to facilitate interaction between students and the professor.
 You can use Blackboard to post announcements, lecture notes, assignments and a syllabus.
 You also can use Blackboard for discussion forums, audio and video sessions, interactive exercises, online quizzes and surveys.
 With Blackboard, you can blast emails to all of your students, and you can post assignment and test grades (but you must post your official final grades on a different system called Banner; see "About grades and how to submit grades" below).
 As faculty members, you can log in to Blackboard and "create a course" (a Blackboard website to accompany the course you're teaching).
 Blackboard automatically syncs with Banner, VCU's student registration system, and "enrolls" your students in your Blackboard course.
 Blackboard and Banner "talk" to teach other about once a day.
 When you first create a course, it may take up to 24 hours for Blackboard to list your students as users.
 Also, if a student withdraws from your class, he or she will "disappear" from your Blackboard site, including from the Blackboard Gradebook.
 Because of this, it's suggested that during the semester you occasionally download and backup the Gradebook as a spreadsheet.
 VCU Technology Services provides guides, videos and other help for faculty members using Blackboard.
 Technology Services' Learning Systems staff has a "Bb JumpStart program" for new Blackboard users: The staff will create your basic course, upload your syllabus and show you how to keep the site up to date.